Radio

 Hide the “Any” option

-If you want to hide the “Any” option when there are no other options left, you can use this example code to (in general) hide any facet that has no options left.
+If you have the “Show ghosts” setting disabled, after filtering you can have only one remaining “Any” option, when there are no other options left.
+To prevent this, you can use this example code to (in general) hide any facet that has no options left.
 This code will also hide Radio facets with only the “Any” option left.
-Just make sure you also disable the “Show ghosts” setting.

 Styling Radio facets